Flexible Covariate Adjustments in Regression Discontinuity Designs: Flexible Covariate Adjustments

 \end{enumerate}

-Our theoretical analysis below establishes that the estimator~$\htau(h; \wh\ad)$ is asymptotically equivalent to the infeasible estimator $\wh{\tau}(h; \bar\ad) = \Sum w_i(h) M_i(\bar\ad)$ that uses the variable $M_i(\bar\ad)$ as the outcome, where $\bar\ad$ is a deterministic approximation of $\wh\ad$ whose error vanishes in large samples in some appropriate sense.
+Our theoretical analysis below shows that under weak conditions the estimator~$\htau(h; \wh\ad)$ is asymptotically equivalent to the infeasible estimator $\wh{\tau}(h; \bar\ad) = \Sum w_i(h) M_i(\bar\ad)$, where $\bar\ad$ is a deterministic approximation of $\wh\ad$ whose error vanishes in large samples in some appropriate sense.
+Importantly, our approach does not require the first-stage estimator of~$\ad_0$ to be consistent, in the sense that we allow for the possibility that $\bar\ad\neq\ad_0$.
+The first-stage estimator also does not have to converge with a particularly fast rate.
 In view of~\eqref{eq:dist_fixedmu}, it then holds that

-The asymptotic variance in the above expression is minimized if $\wh\ad$ is consistent for $\ad_0$, in the sense that $\bar\ad =\ad_0$.
-However, the distributional approximation is valid even if $\bar\ad \neq\ad_0$ because the moment condition~\eqref{eq:EMu} holds for (essentially) \emph{all} adjustment functions, and not just the optimal one.
-In that sense, our procedure allows for misspecification in the first stage.
-Moreover, we show that even under misspecification $ V(\bar\ad)$ is typically smaller than $V_{\sss base}$.
-We also demonstrate that one can easily construct valid confidence intervals for $\tau$ by applying standard methods developed for settings without covariates to a data set with running variable $X_i$ and outcome $M_i(\wh\ad_{s(i)})$, ignoring sampling uncertainty about the estimated adjustment function.
+As mentioned above, the variance $V(\bar\ad)$ is minimized if $\bar\ad =\ad_0$.
+However, the distributional approximation is also valid if $\bar\ad \neq\ad_0$ because the moment condition~\eqref{eq:EMu} holds for \emph{all} adjustment functions, and not just the optimal one.
+In that sense, our procedure is robust to misspecification or over-regularized estimation of the optimal adjustment function.
+Moreover, we argue that $ V(\bar\ad)$ is typically smaller than $V_{\sss base}$ or $V_{\sss lin}$ even if $\bar\ad \neq\ad_0$.

+We also show that other common steps in an empirical RD analysis can easily be implemented by applying existing methods that are devised for settings without covariates to the generated data set $\{(X_i,M_i(\wh\ad_{s(i)}))\}_{i\in[n]}$.
+For example, we can construct an estimator of the bandwidth that minimizes the asymptotic mean squared error of $\htau(h; \wh\ad)$ by using the procedures proposed by \citet{calonico2014robust} or \citet{imbens2012optimal}.
+Similarly, we can generalize the standard error~\eqref{eq:lin_se} and construct a valid nearest-neighbor standard error $\wh{\textnormal{se}}(h; \hmu)$ as

+and construct ``robust bias correction'' and ``bias-aware'' confidence intervals as in \citet{calonico2014robust} and \citet{ armstrong2020simple}, respectively.
+To reduce the sensitivity of empirical findings to the particular data split in the cross-fitting step, we can proceed as in \citet[Section 3.4]{chernozhukov2018double} by repeating the respective procedure several times and reporting a summary measure of the results, such as the median.
+We recommend proceeding like this especially when working with smaller sample sizes.